Venus Williams: 2016: Wimbledon semifinal

 Williams began her US Open Series at the Stanford Classic, where she was the No. 1 seed.
 She defeated Magda Linette in the second round and compatriots Catherine Bellis and Alison Riske in the quarterfinals and semifinals, respectively, to reach her eighth final in Stanford.
 She lost to Johanna Konta, in three sets.
 By virtue of her result, Williams ascended to No. 6 in the rankings, her highest position since being diagnosed with Sjögren's syndrome in 2011.
 Williams then entered the Rogers Cup.
 Having received a bye in the first round, Williams won her second-round match against Barbora Strýcová, in straight sets.
 She fell to Madison Keys in the third round in three sets.

 Williams failed to medal in her singles and doubles events at the 2016 Rio Summer Olympics, falling in the first round in both events, marking her worst exits of her Olympic career.
 She entered the mixed doubles event with Rajeev Ram, defeating the Netherlands in the first round after saving match point.
 The pair then defeated Italy in the quarterfinals and India in the semifinals to set up a clash with the United States team of Bethanie Mattek-Sands and Jack Sock in the gold medal match.
 The duo lost to Mattek-Sands and Sock.
 By winning a silver medal, Williams became the only female player (besides Kathleen McKane Godfree) to win a medal in all three events (singles, doubles and mixed); her five medals mean she now shares the record for most Olympic medals won in tennis with Godfree.

-At the US Open, Williams broke the record for the most Grand Slam appearances, surpassing Amy Frazier's record of 71.
+At the 2016 US Open, Williams broke the record for the most major appearances, surpassing Amy Frazier's record of 71.
 This is also the first time that she's been seeded in the top ten at all four Grand Slam tournaments this year, having last achieved this in 2010.
 She won her first three-round matches respectively against Kateryna Kozlova, Julia Görges and the 26th seed Laura Siegemund.
 She lost in the fourth round to 10th seed Karolína Plíšková after failing to convert match point.

 In September 2016, in response to WADA database leak, Williams confirmed the usage of banned substances classified by WADA as Therapeutic Use Exemptions (TUEs), stating: "The applications for TUEs under the Tennis Anti-Doping program require a strict process for approval which I have adhered to when serious medical conditions have occurred".

 Williams failed to defend her title in Wuhan, falling in the third round to ninth seed Svetlana Kuznetsova.
 This pushed her outside of the top ten for a second time this year.
 The following week she was bundled out of the China Open in the first round by No. 223-ranked Peng Shuai.
 Williams qualified for the WTA Elite Trophy, where she was the defending champion, however she decided not to participate.
 She finished the year ranked No. 17.